mesibo/python/installation.md

 # Mesibo for Python

 ## Getting started with Mesibo Python Sdk
 Mesibo Real-Time Python API is an extension module to the Mesibo C/C++ library.
 You can build and install Mesibo Python Module from source.
-The entire source code can be found at [Mesibo GitHub Repo](https://github.com/mesibo/python)
+The entire source code and installation details can be found at [Mesibo GitHub Repo](https://github.com/mesibo/python)

 ## Build Requirements